zimka/edx-proctoring/README.md

 }
 ```

-Also in your lms.env.json and cms.env.json file you can add the following:
+Also in your lms.env.json and cms.env.json file you can add the following (optional):

 ```
     "PROCTORING_SETTINGS": {